MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EXOMailboxFolderPermission.md

 - GUID

-*Note* - This cmdlet will throw exception if the User doesn't have permission to access the provided MailboxFolder.
+**Note**: If you specify a user that doesn't have permission to access the mailbox folder, the command will throw an exception.

 ```yaml
 Type: String